cesar-douady/open-lmake/doc/src/autodep.md

 Curiously, it did not detect `$LD_PRELOAD`...

 The major drawback is performance wise: the impact is more significant as there is a context switch at each system call.
-`BPF` is used, if available, to decrease the number of useless context switches, but it does not allow to filter out on file name, so it is impossible to have an early ignore of system files.
+`BPF` is used, if available, to decrease the number of useless context switches, but it does not allow to filter out on filename, so it is impossible to have an early ignore of system files.

 ## What to do with accesses